stackbit-projects/my-blog-85ada/content/pages/posts/nature.md

 subtitle: >-
   The way I spend time out in nature can affect how much my physical and mental health will recharge and how I benefit from it.
+excerpt: >-
-excerpt: Wouldn't it be nice if
+  Wouldn't it be nice if there was a ready-made backend we could use for every app idea?
 date: '2019-03-24'
 thumb_img_path: /images/pietro-de-grandi-T7K4aEPoGGk-unsplash.jpg
 thumb_img_alt: A man fishing in a lake